Rates of Covid-19 hospitalizations for children and adults under 50 reach their highest levels yet, CDC data shows - Local News 8

 US health officials released a joint statement Wednesday about providing booster vaccine doses in the fall, if authorized by the FDA and approved by the CDC.

-But experts stressed that planning for boosters does not mean that vaccinated people are not protected enough for now.
+But experts stressed that planning for boosters does not mean that vaccinated people are not protected, and Murthy stressed that people who are fully vaccinated should still be confident about that protection.

-Right now is “not the time to go out and get your booster now, but we are planning for late September to make sure that we always stay ahead of this virus,” CDC director Dr. Rochelle Walensky said.
+The protection provided against what Murthy described as “the worst of Covid,” like hospitalizations, severe disease and death, “remains strong, and that is why people who are fully vaccinated should still feel good.”

-Data is currently showing some waning protection against mild and moderate disease, Walensky said, and the boosters are meant to preempt the possible waning of protection against severe disease that other countries have seen.
+Data is currently showing some waning protection against mild and moderate disease, CDC Director Dr. Rochelle Walensky said, and the boosters are meant to preempt the possible waning of protection against severe disease that other countries have seen.

 The recent data deals primarily with the Moderna and Pfizer vaccines, and Johnson & Johnson said Wednesday it would release more information soon on the question of boosting its one-shot vaccine.